TV4/nrcontext/README.md

 This package is an experiment in doing just that.

-## Background

-Initially based on the article [Using Go’s ‘context’ library for performance monitoring](https://medium.com/@gosamv/using-gos-context-library-for-performance-monitoring-aaf25dacb0fe) by Sam Vilain.

-An alternative to this package is [newrelic-context](https://github.com/smacker/newrelic-context) by Maxim Sukharev.

 ## Status

 Still under active development.
 Expect some additions but few if any changes to the public API.